ImtiazVision/Being-an-Effective-Team-Member/README.md

 Ideal colleagues tackle each endeavor with a long-term perspective in mind.
 We must strike a balance between work and relationships in order to demonstrate that we are strategically focused on the overall big picture of a project.
 We must also learn from our errors and be adaptable.
 If we place a higher premium on people than on outcomes, we will react with grace to errors.

+### Self-awareness to understand others

+Learn about ourselves to learn about others.